fblu/yarn-hello-world/README.md

 ```

 Even though `yarn` is now a valid statement in the `tools` section, as of Feb
-2020, access to Yarn's default package registry `yarnpkg.com` remains limited
+2020, access to Yarn's default package registry `registry.yarnpkg.com` remains
-and requires additional workarounds.
-Check the `test` branch for attempts.
+limited and requires additional setup and workarounds.
+Check the `test` branch
+for attempts.

 Errors commonly encountered: